 Trained 7th Friend Cancer Buddies provide visitation at the VV Hospitality Centre located in the Heritage Plaza Building, hospitals and other cancer treatment facilities.
 If you, or a family member or friend would like to speak to a 7th Friend (Cancer Buddy) or Breast Cancer Friend, call (316) 682-7400.

 In addition, Breast Cancer Friends are all breast cancer survivors who are eager to encourage and walk beside you as you go through your own journey.

 Transportation to Chemotherapy & Radiation Appointments

 What We Do For Cancer Patients…

-Victory in the Valley's, Transportation Program provides much more than just a ride to treatment for someone facing cancer.
-It's an opportunity to receive hope, encouragement, and support from someone who truly understands much of what you are going through and cares.
-Established in 1995, the Transportation Program provides a ride to treatment for cancer patients who are unable to drive themselves, or who would have to rely on a family member or friend for a ride.
+Victory in the Valley’s, Transportation Program provides much more than just a ride to treatment for someone facing cancer.
+It’s an opportunity to receive hope, encouragement, and support from someone who truly understands much of what you are going through and cares.
+Established in 1995, the Transportation Program provides a ride to treatment for cancer patients who are unable to drive themselves, or who would have to rely on a family member or friend to take off work to give them a ride.
 This service is offered at no charge.
 Victory in the Valley Transportation Vans have been purchased with the generous donations provided through the fundraising efforts of caring individuals and organizations.

 What If It Was You?
 Imagine that you are retired after working faithfully at your job for over 40 years.
 Suddenly, you learn that you have cancer!
 All of your plans for an enjoyable retirement are changed in an instant!
 The cancer leaves you feeling weak, sick, and with an overwhelming sense of helplessness and sometimes hopelessness.
 You are alone!
 How will you ever cope?